ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 : A simple form of JSONPath expression that identifies a node by providing a query that results in exactly that node.
 Similar to, but syntactically different from, a JSON Pointer {{-pointer}}.

+For the purposes of this specification, a Value as defined by
+{{-json}} is also viewed as a tree of nodes.
+Each node, in turn, holds a Value.
+Further nodes within the Value are the elements of arrays and the member values of JSON objects contained in the Value and are themselves Values.
+(The type of the Value held by a node is may also be referred to as the type of the node.)

+A JSONPath query is applied to a Value that is supplied to it as its Argument.
+The node referring to the entirety of this Value is also referred to as its root node.

 ## Inspired by XPath